OleVik/grav-plugin-readability/README.md

 # Readability Plugin

-The **Readability** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav), and lets you measure the readability of your writing within the Admin Plugin, as well as highlight the difficulty of sentences and words based on these measures.
+The **Readability** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav), and lets you measure the readability of your writing within the Admin Plugin, as well as highlight the difficulty of sentences and words.

 ## Installation